-As emergency operations are phased out, responding state agencies should evaluate the emergency preparedness programs and activities that were implemented and report the results to interested parties such as the Governor's Office, cabinet level officers, legislative committees and energy policy councils.
+As emergency operations are phased out, responding state agencies should evaluate the emergency preparedness programs and activities that were implemented and report the results to the Energy Response Team and other interested parties such as the Governor's Office, cabinet level officers, legislative committees and energy policy councils.
 Evaluation activities should include:

-- Reports describing the nature of the energy emergency and a chronology of the actions taken to respond to it; - Evaluation of mitigation actions results and of the effectiveness of specific actions taken to respond to the emergency; and - Critical reviews of the overall performance of the state's energy emergency plans in addressing an emergency, with recommendations drawn from after action reports for improvements to the plan.
+- Reports describing the nature of the energy emergency and a chronology of the actions taken to respond to it; - Evaluation of mitigation action results and of the effectiveness of specific actions taken to respond to the emergency; and - Critical reviews of the overall performance of the state's energy emergency plans in addressing an emergency, with recommendations drawn from after action reports for improvements to the plan.